-- Avoid dropping heavy objects on the key. - Keep the key away from areas with high temperatures, high humidity and direct sunlight. - Do not disassemble the key. - Use only a mild detergent and water to clean the key; dry the key thoroughly with a soft cloth. - Use the remote key as your main ignition key.
-This will allow the battery to be regularly recharged.
+- Avoid dropping heavy objects on the key. - Keep the key away from areas with high temperatures, high humidity and direct sunlight. - -Do not disassemble the key. - Use only a mild detergent and water to clean the key; dry the key thoroughly with a soft cloth.